 A little more information

 We do not use W-lan (or Wi-Fi) in the house (to avoid EMF) but internet access is provided through cable broadband in the Tiny House and in the main house.

 This host can provide space for campervans.

 We only accept middle-aged, older female (sterilised) dogs so that our young border collie can learn from the older one.
-If the relationship with the dogs does not work out well and it means that I have to lock up ours for most of the time, then it will be difficult to stay at ours.
+Dogs who run after/hunt chickens, goats, etc. are not helpful at our farm as the chickens and sometimes the goats, walk freely in our garden.
+If the relationship between the dogs does not work out well, then it will be difficult to stay at ours.

 Maximum 5 hours a day, 5 days a week